(Breast Surgery; Surgery for Breast Cancer; Surgery to Remove a Breast)

-For breast-tissue removal procedures, the entire breast, and fatty tissue are removed.
-The doctor may also need to remove lymph nodes and portions chest muscles that support the breast.
-Tissue that is removed during surgery is examined under a microscope for any abnormalities.
-If you have skin-sparing surgery, the skin around the breast will be retained.
+For breast-tissue removal surgery, the whole breast and fatty tissue are taken out.
+The doctor may also need to remove lymph nodes and some chest muscles.
+Tissue that is taken out is studied under a microscope.
+If you have skin-sparing surgery, the skin around the breast will be kept.

-After either surgery doctor will then insert a tube to drain blood and fluids.
-Lastly, the area will be closed with stitches.
+The doctor will place a tube to drain blood and fluids.
+The site will be closed with stitches.

 How Long Will It Take?
 TOP

 Will It Hurt?
 TOP

 Anesthesia will prevent pain during surgery.
 You will be given medicine for pain after surgery.

 Average Hospital Stay TOP

 You will be in a room where your blood pressure, pulse, and breathing will be checked.
 Recovery may also mean:

 If you had cancer and it has spread, chemotherapy and radiation therapy may be needed.